adrianocanofre/devops-sre-conferences/README.md

 # Conferences

 This is a list of upcoming DevOps/SRE related conferences.
-If you know of any other ones that haven't been listed yet, fork this repository and create a new PR.
+If you know of any other ones that haven't been listed yet, fork this repository and create a new **PR**.

 ### 2020